 • Hospital NICU’s are equipped to deal with severe medical issues and not drug exposed babies.

-• Cost for a NAS baby is around $4,000 per day with an average stay of 17 days
+• Cost for a NAS baby is an average of $3,000 per day with an average stay of 17 days.

 Babies Suffering with Neonatal Abstinence Syndrome